Elliot Stabler: Lucius Blaine

 Lucius Blaine (Anthony Anderson) first appears in the episode "Fat", having been transferred over from Brooklyn SVU and temporarily assigned as Stabler's partner after Benson transfers to the Computer Crimes Division.
 After they solve a case together, Blaine goes back to Brooklyn SVU.

 Dani Beck

 Stabler is assigned a temporary partner named Dani Beck (Connie Nielsen) while Benson is working undercover in Oregon (Mariska Hargitay was pregnant and on maternity leave).
 Beck takes well to the job, and she and Stabler become close.
 There is also some sexual tension between the two, and they share a kiss at one point.
-The relationship goes no further, however, as Stabler realizes that he still loves his wife; Beck, meanwhile, leaves SVU when she realizes that she will not be able to save every victim.
+The relationship doesn't go further, however, as Stabler realizes that he still loves his wife; Beck, meanwhile, leaves SVU when she realizes that she will not be able to save every victim.

 Jo Marlowe

 Jo Marlowe (Sharon Stone) was Stabler's training officer.
 She is appointed by District Attorney Jack McCoy (Sam Waterston) to be the new ADA for the SVU squad during a four-episode run in Season 11.
 Stabler reveals that he has not seen her for 15 years when she first arrives as the new ADA.
 Marlowe was a lieutenant in 1995 when she left the NYPD after her command decision resulted in the deaths of two of her officers.
 She was diagnosed with an "aggressive" type of breast cancer and had a bilateral radical mastectomy a year before joining the SVU squad.